nextstrain/augur/docs/exportv.md

 <br>

 #### Filter
-When using `export v2` with only command-line arguments, every trait (both those from `augur traits` and passed in with `--extra-traits`), geographical trait, and the authors will automatically be available to filter by.
-Without using a config file, you can't exclude any of these from being filter options. **TO DO**
+When using `export v2` with only command-line arguments, every trait that's a coloring option and is either categorical or boolean will automatically be available to filter by.
+Without using a config file, you can't exclude any of these (or include others) as being filter options. **TO DO**

 <span style="color:red">